 Jane Boxall is an adventurous percussionist, working across diverse musical genres.
-She focuses on both rock drumming and art-music marimba, touring and recording as a soloist, collaborator and session player.
-Jane has performed in concert halls, art galleries, cafes, castles, kindergartens, hospitals, universities, forests and festivals from Rome to San Francisco, and Manhattan to France.
-Born in England and raised in Scotland, Jane completed her BA and MA in Music at the University of York (UK), and her Doctorate in Percussion Performance at the University of Illinois.
+Jane is actively and consistently working as a soloist, collaborator and session player.
+She has performed in concert halls, art galleries, cafes, castles, kindergartens, hospitals, universities, forests and festivals from Cyprus to San Francisco, India to Quebec, and Manhattan to France.
+She is dedicated to new music, specializing in contemporary art music on marimba and vibes, and rock and hiphop drumkit for original artists.
+Born in England and raised in Scotland, Jane completed her BA and MA in Contemporary Music at the University of York (UK), and her Doctorate in Percussion Performance at the University of Illinois.

 “Killer technique and inspired musicality” ~Drum! magazine